 Check that last email that performed so badly on your smartphone.
 How does it look?
 If it’s almost impossible to read, or you have to zoom in and out of the content, you haven’t optimised it for mobile.

 Your email marketing client should do this for you automatically.
 If it doesn’t, look for a new one!

 We talk a lot about personalisation in email marketing, and its importance cannot be underestimated.

 Emails that arrive without any form of personalisation read as though they’ve been written for everyone but the recipient.

 You need to make your subscribers feel special, and you can do that by addressing them by name or providing an offer that’s based on their previous buying habits.

 Don’t be cold; prove you know your subscribers like the back of your hand.

 See?
 No need to panic.
-Low open rates are usually fixed pretty easily, providing you know where to look, and we hope our tips above point you in the right direction.
+Low open rates are fixed easily.
+We hope our tips above point you in the right direction.